Saint David Parish, New Brunswick

-Saint David is a civil parish in Charlotte County, New Brunswick, Canada, located northeast of St. Stephen and northwest of Saint Andrews.
-It comprises a single local service district (LSD), which is a member of the Southwest New Brunswick Service Commission (SNBSC).
+Saint David is a geographic parish in Charlotte County, New Brunswick, Canada, located northeast of St. Stephen and northwest of Saint Andrews.

+For governance purposes, most of the parish is part of the town of the Municipal District of St. Stephen, with Tower Hill and Honeydale belonging to the Southwest rural district, both of which are members of the Southwest New Brunswick Service Commission.

+Prior to the 2023 governance reform, it comprised a single local service district (LSD), which was a member of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name shares the parish's boundaries.

 Origin of the name

 William Francis Ganong believed the name suggested by other Saint names in the area.
 Five of the original six mainland parishes of Charlotte County used names of major saints recognised by the Church of England: Andrew (Scotland), David (Wales), George (England), Patrick (Ireland), and Stephen.

 History

 Saint David was erected in 1786 as one of the original parishes of Charlotte County.